- News & Notices

 We may have received it after the new bill was printed, or we may not have received it at all.
 Be aware that payments sent via mail must arrive by the due date to be considered on-time.
 To hear your current balance and due date, call your local office or login to your Self-Service Center account.

 RSA offers several payment options that can eliminate your reliance on the USPS for payment delivery.
-We recommend signing up for automatic payments using the Self-Service Center as a guaranteed way to avoid late fees and disconnection.
+We recommend signing up for automatic payments as a guaranteed way to avoid late fees and disconnection.

 Why are my sewer charges higher than my water charges?